My week of Monday 25 to Sunday 31 July 2016 was much the same as last week, so I won’t repeat all that. Let’s look to the future.

 I believe I’ll be in Sydney for the next four weeks, perhaps even longer.
 It was always part of The Plan to slowly wind down the arrangement which had me based in the Blue Mountains, but things are still flexible.

 On Monday, I’m writing a column for ZDNet about the emerging privacy controversy over Australia’s national Census, as well as fleshing out the structure of a client website.
+The latter work continues on Tuesday.
+And Wednesday.

 The rest of the week will continue to be a mix of geek work and writing for ZDNet, depending on my mood.
 The weekend is unplanned.